techidaily/site-win11-tips/source/_posts/ram-unraveling-made-simple-on-windows-pcs.md

 3. Select **Memory** from the left pane.
 You should see the amount and type of RAM your PC has in the top right corner of the screen.
 ![Check Memory Type Using Windows Task Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/check-memory-type-using-windows-task-manager.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LBCobAYzzcc?si=J3eSTQ3AdyxWAjGo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The Windows Task Manager does more than show hardware information.
 You also use it to manage running programs, end tasks, and view resource usage.
 To learn more, read our guide on the best [Windows Task Manager tips that you may not know](https://www.makeuseof.com/tag/10-windows-task-manager-tricks-didnt-know/).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XA_wP7rS9ww?si=LarMG3sEHAhSoL6q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4\.
 How to Check the RAM Type Using CPU-Z